Muhraqa

 40 Then Elijah commanded them, “Seize the prophets of Baal.
 Don’t let anyone get away!”
 They seized them, and Elijah had them brought down to the Kishon Valley and slaughtered there.
 (1 King 18)

-The 12th century Jewish traveler Benjamin of Tudela was the first to record a building on the Carmel to commemorate the event.
-In 1867 The Carmelites purchased the plot and built a monastery over it.
-The local Arabs named it ‘Deir el-Muhraqa’ (‘Monastery of the Great Fire’), or in short ‘Muhraqa’.
-The site is maintained to this day by the Carmelites, and is a popular tour destination, especially among Christian pilgrimage groups.
+The 12th-century Jewish traveler, Benjamin of Tudela, was the first to record a building on the Carmel to commemorate the event.
+1867 The Carmelites purchased the plot and built a monastery over it.
+The local Arabs named it ‘Deir el-Muhraqa’ (‘Monastery of the Great Fire’) or ‘Muhraqa.’
+The site is maintained to this day by the Carmelites and is a popular tour destination, especially among Christian pilgrimage groups.

 Touring the Muhraqa

-The monastic compound is open every day of the week and charges and entry fee.
+The monastic compound is open every day of the week and charges an entry fee.
 The church commemorating the biblical event is rather humble, but the sculpture of Elijah slaughtering a Ba’al prophet is striking.
-The monastery’s rooftop also provides breathtaking panoramas of both the Jezreel valley, the Galilee, and the Mediterranean coast.
-These biblical landscapes set a perfect stage to contemplate on glory of the Lord and the Holy Scriptures.
+The monastery’s rooftop also provides breathtaking panoramas of the Jezreel valley, the Galilee, and the Mediterranean coast.
+These biblical landscapes set a perfect stage to contemplate the glory of the Lord and the Holy Scriptures.

 Elijah’s Sculpture Missing Hand

-In 1914 The Carmelites placed a sculpture of Elijah in the monastery’s main courtyard.
-During the First World War it was vandalized by Ottoman soldiers and left without one of its hands.
-Local tradition than claimed that the hand was chopped off by Napoleon in 1799, or by Qawuqji in 1948.
-They were told they would be defeated in battle if they don’t break off Elijah’s hand.
-However, the sculpture was later replaced, and the new sculpture shows Elijah, slaughtering a Ba’al prophet, with both hands.
+In 1914, The Carmelites placed a sculpture of Elijah in the monastery’s central courtyard.
+During the First World War, Ottoman soldiers vandalized it and left it without one of its hands.
+Local tradition claimed that Napoleon chopped the hand in 1799 or Qawuqji in 1948.
+Either way, they believed that they would lose the battles if they didn’t break off Elijah’s hand.
+However, the sculpture was later replaced, and the new sculpture shows Elijah slaughtering a Ba’al prophet with both hands.

 A tour to the Muhraqa can be combined with a day tour in the north.